-23. As part of the Brigade's transition towards a service-based culture as part of the new CRMP, an annual delivery plan of key change activity has been introduced, superceding the now-defunct Transformation Delivery Plan.

-24. Transformational change activities that are significant in terms of cost, scale, complexity and/or impact have been placed on the portfolio as part of a number of programmes of work.
-The transition to the portfolio approach is significant in that the activity is more visible, has clearer accountability, and can be prioritised and resourced more effectively.
+- 23. As part of the Brigade's transition towards a service-based culture and new Target Operating Model as detailed in the new CRMP, an annual delivery plan of key change activity has been introduced, replacing the now-defunct Transformation Delivery Plan. - 24.
+Transformational change activities that are significant in terms of cost, scale, complexity and/or impact have been aligned to nine programmes of work, all as part of the Brigade's transformation portfolio.
+The transition to taking a portfolio and programme approach to delivering transformation is significant in that the activity is more visible, there is clearer accountability, and transformational activities can be prioritised and resourced more effectively.

-25. A newly-established cross-organisational Change Group has been commissioned to scrutinise business cases and make recommendations as to their completeness, robustness and wider considerations in relation to resourcing, impact, prioritisation.
+- 25. A newly established (cross-organisational) Change Group has been commissioned to scrutinise business cases and make recommendations as to their completeness, robustness and wider considerations in relation to resourcing, impact, prioritisation and value for money.
 Full business cases (resulting in proposed expenditure exceeding £150,000) will then proceed to the Investment and Finance Board, with commentary from Change Group.
-Portfolio oversight and reporting of progress is delivered monthly to the Performance Risk and Assurance Board.

-26. Rollout of the portfolio has in-part been determined by the mobilisation of resources.
-Importantly, the new Head of Portfolio joined LFB in March 2023.
-There have been challenges recruiting to some posts therefore a broader recruitment campaign is being considered.
+Portfolio oversight and reporting of progress is delivered monthly to the Performance Risk and Assurance Board. - 26.
+Rollout of the portfolio has been determined by the mobilisation of resources and the urgency of immediate activities, particularly in response to external reports.
+Importantly, the new Head of Portfolio joined LFB in March 2023, with a brief to lead the development, implementation and sustainability of the Brigade's approach to Portfolio, Programme, Project and Change Management.
+There have been challenges recruiting to some posts therefore a broader recruitment campaign is being commissioned to make sure that we have the right level of candidates for the roles that are critical in delivering and sustaining transformational change effectively and efficiently.
 The prioritisation of work across the portfolio following the culture review, will determine how these resources will be deployed.